 There are 10 special widgets in total, which you can use to personalize the upsell offer page with your favorite page builder.

-You can also apply rules to these offers to determine when a particular upsell offer is made to a customer and change offer priority, order behavior, and more from settings.
+You can also apply rules to these offers to determine when a particular upsell offer is presented to a customer, and to change offer priority, order behavior, and more in settings.

 Remember!
-You can add more than one bump and more than one upsell offer to your sales funnels.
+You can add multiple bumps and upsell offers to your sales funnels.

 A custom thank you page gives you an incredible opportunity to close the sale on a high note.